SMC One: The Gilson Seminar in...

 The Seminar is inspired by McLuhan’s innovative thinking.
 First-year students will explore how the humanities relate to other fields of thought in addressing the individual, social, and cultural experiences and effects of technological innovation.

-University of St. Michael’s College professor Paolo Granata, an expert on McLuhan’s work, will teach the course, which also includes a one-week international learning experience in Silicon Valley, California, during the Winter Reading Week.
+University of St. Michael’s College professor Paolo Granata, an expert on McLuhan’s work, will teach the course, which also includes a one-week international learning experience in Silicon Valley, California, during the Fall Reading Week.

 Scholarships will be awarded to successful applicants.

 What is the course?